Library 2.012 Worldwide Virtual Conference

 Individuals from across the globe participated in the Library 2.012 Worldwide Virtual Conference, a free event showcasing more than 150 fully online presentations given by scholars and information professionals worldwide.
-The San José State University School of Library and Information Science (SJSU SLIS) is a founding partner of the conference.
+The San José State University School of Information is a founding partner of the conference.

-Joining the global conversation, several SJSU SLIS students also presented at the conference.
+Joining the global conversation, several SJSU iSchool students also presented at the conference.
 Others volunteered as session moderators, using their technical skills to ensure that sessions ran smoothly.
-Read a blog post highlighting the involvement of several SLIS students who presented at the conference.
+Read a blog post highlighting the involvement of several iSchool students who presented at the conference.

 The Library 2.012 Worldwide Virtual Conference included 11 keynote presentations and covered six subject strands.